Ant-28/blog/_posts/2025-07-03-soimadeablog.md

 <li> WSL </li>
 </ol>

-While I won't go into the pros/cons of either, I quite like MSYS because it doesn't mean spinning up a VM[^2] to get things done.
+While I won't go into the pros/cons of either, I quite like MSYS because it doesn't mean spinning up a VM{% fn %} to get things done.
 To be honest, my objective is to stay "closer" to a Windows environment, and WSL seems like a cop-out to that end.

 Follow the [Jekyll on Windows](https://jekyllrb.com/docs/installation/windows/) tutorial.
 If you have MSYS beforehand, pull up a terminal of your choice that *isn't* MSYS (e.g. `cmd.exe` and `pwsh`) and run `ridk enable`.